vinceskahan/v5wiki/Home.md

 This is the place to go for information about the many extensions available for weewx, as well as random "how to" tips.
 For information on how to download, install, and configure weewx itself, see the [weewx documentation](http://www.weewx.com/docs.html).
 The latest weewx release is available at [github](https://github.com/weewx/weewx/releases/latest)

-Edit this page as you see fit; this wiki uses [Markdown](https://help.github.com/articles/github-flavored-markdown/) syntax and a few others, but no HTML!
-To convert, use the [HTML to markdown converter](http://domchristie.github.io/to-markdown/).
+Edit this page as you see fit; this wiki uses [Markdown](https://help.github.com/articles/github-flavored-markdown/) syntax, not HTML.
 To add a new page, reference it within brackets, e.g.: [SamplePage].

 ### Hardware
 [On what hardware do you run weewx?](hardware)